 How to Make Hamburger Soup

-1. Start by browning your beef in a large pot or heavy-bottomed Dutch oven.
+1. Brown the beef in a large pot or heavy-bottomed Dutch oven.
 Sprinkle with salt and pepper and break the meat into smaller pieces as it cooks.
-Once cooked, transfer the beef to a fine-mesh strainer set over a large bowl to drain.
-Set aside.
+Once cooked, transfer the beef to a fine-mesh strainer set over a large bowl to drain and set aside.

-2. In the same pot that was used for cooking the ground beef, sauté the onion in a little bit of olive oil.
+2. Return the pot to medium heat and sauté the onion in a little bit of olive oil.
 Cook the onion low and slow for about 5 minutes.
 Toss in the garlic and cook until fragrant, approximately 30 seconds.

 4. Add the ground beef back to the pot and reduce the heat to low.
 Cover and allow the soup to simmer for 10-15 minutes.

-6. Finally, season your soup with additional salt and black pepper, to taste.
+6. Finally, season with additional salt and black pepper to taste.
 Serve each bowl with a scoop or two of cooked elbow macaroni noodles and fresh chopped parsley, if desired.